qdii/ovh-reconciler/README.md

 to fetch the current records and compare them with the intent, POST to create new records and DELETE to remove records.

+## Flags

+- `--input`: Can be either a path towards a file containing the source of truth for the DNS zones, or '-' to read from stdio.

+- `--verbosity`: Set to 1 to log extra debugging information

+- `--dry_run `: Do not add/remove DNS zones, only print to screen what would be done.
+Note that OVH API is still queried, but only to read the existing records.

+- `--application_secret`, `--application_key`, `--consumer_key`: values
+  provided by OVH API upon creating a new token.

 ## Limitations

 Only records of type A, AAAA, CNAME and TXT are supported.
 Other record types